sreeraman17/ChineseToEnglish/README.md

 ## 🎯 What's This All About?

-Say goodbye to language barriers!
-Our Chinese to English PDF Translator is your magical bridge between Chinese documents and English understanding.
-With a sleek web interface that's as easy as drag-and-drop, you'll be translating documents faster than you can say "你好"!
+A comprehensive web application that provides high-quality Chinese to English translation using the Qwen 2.5 model.
+With a sleek web interface that's as easy as drag-and-drop.

 ## Screenshot